gabebear/AtariDuoHack/README.md

 I couldn't find anyone who had figured out how Atari Arcade Duo works, so I did.

-You can get the Atari Duo fairly cheap now that 30pin iPads/iPhones are considered "old.
+You can get the Atari Duo fairly cheap now that 30pin iPads/iPhones are considered "old".
 Check out http://www.amazon.com/Atari-Arcade-iPad-Duo-Powered/dp/B0062H2KNK

 This works on iOS5+, so it will work with your first Generation iPad. :-)